 Pay

-The median annual wage for couple and family therapists was $50,090 in May 2018.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $31,850, and the highest 10 percent earned more than $82,240.
+The median annual wage for couple and family therapists was $63,780 in 2024.
+The lowest 10 percent earned less than $42,610, and the highest 10 percent earned more than $111,610.

 Job Outlook

-Employment of mental health counselors and couple and family therapists is projected to grow 23 percent from 2016 to 2026, much faster than the average for all occupations.
 Growth is expected due to the increasing use of integrated care, which is a treatment of multiple problems at one time by a group of specialists.
-In providing integrated care, couple and family therapists are working with counselors such as substance abuse, behavior disorder, or mental health counselors, to address patients' issues as a team.
+In providing integrated care, marriage and family therapists are working with counselors such as substance abuse, behavior disorder, and mental health counselors to address clients' issues as a team.